gaby-byb/titanic_machine_learning/README.md

 # Titanic Machine Learning

-A classic ML project using the **Kaggle Titanic** dataset to predict survival.
+A classic ML project using the **Kaggle Titanic** dataset to predict passenger survival rate based on features.

 ---